FLIR/conservator-cli/test/README.md

    tests do not use any remote Conservator instances, and are thus fairly limited in scope and quantity.
  - Integration tests, for checking that CLI works with a Conservator instance.
-   This assumes a local, standard, docker installation of Conservator is running.
+   This requires that a local instance of Conservator is running, via docker or k8s.
-   Tests will fail if this isn't the case.

-Jenkins only runs the first.
-Soon it will also run the second against the latest conservator image.
+Jenkins runs both.
+For the second, we use the latest production image.

 To run tests manually, from the root directory: